jrroosevelt/VS2PCG/Card clarifications A-L.md

 * Each player who has characters in a **Pocket Universe** will take a separate turn in that **Pocket Universe** after their normal turn (before the next player's normal turn, and including the turn Franklin creates the **Pocket Universe**).
     * First take your normal turn.
 During this turn, ignore the **Pocket Universe**.
     * After your turn is over, you then take a **Pocket Universe** turn.
 During this turn, ignore the original universe.
-    * The cars you play on a particular turn can only affect that turn's universe.
+    * The cards you play on a particular turn can only affect that turn's universe.
 * A **Pocket Universe** turn sequence is a little different than a normal turn, as follows:
     * Start of turn
         * Note that there is no Draw Phase.